troymessina/PhysicsArtOfModeling/01Introduction.md

 :::

 :::{tip} Checkpoint
-Models cannot be scientifically tested, only theories can be tested.}
+Models cannot be scientifically tested, only theories can be tested.
 1. True
 2. False
 :::{tip} Answer